JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 -----

 ### [Sokoboros](https://trevnewt.itch.io/sokoboros) by Trevor Newton
-A short game about sitting over pressure plates to open doors, and growing your snake ever longer in order to do so.
-Has a few easy puzzles and a few fun ones, and overall is very charming!
+A short, continuous game about growing from a baby snake into one of legendary size.
+You'll be sitting over pressure plates to open doors, and growing your snake ever longer by eating fruit.
+Has a few easy puzzles and a few more involved ones by the end, and overall is very charming!

 ![sokoboros](https://joelthefox.github.io/img/Sokoboros.png)